 Small bits of handmade and hand-painted papers, rice paper, book pages, and maps, create the color palette from which the image is created.
 The papers are given a pattern and color in advance, but once the piece begins, it relies solely on the colors of the paper.
 These segments come together to create the image like the dots of pointillism create their painting.

-Since many of her subjects are that of coastal images, Ms. Edwards work has been a welcomed addition to the beautiful art at The Little Beach Gallery in Hyannis, Ma.
-Her work can also been seen throughout the year in various art shows in the New England area.
+Since many of her subjects are that of coastal images, for many years Ms. Edwards work had been a welcomed addition to The Little Beach Gallery in Hyannis, Ma.

 An accomplishment she is particularly proud of is having her artwork become part of the permanent collection at the Weymouth & Dartmouth locations of the Boston Children's Hospital - helping to brighten the day of those little ones who need it most.